noemaier/noemaier.github.io/_pages/z2_cv.md

 * Head of Communications 2006 - 2007

-* Board Member American Friends of the Sigmund Freud Museun, New York City 2016 - present
+* Board Member American Friends of the Sigmund Freud Museum, New York City 2016 - present

-### Activities and Projects
+### Activities and Projects#

+**General Management of the Sigmund Freud Museum

+Final responsibility for all affairs, including personnel (20 employees), budgeting, strategic descision making, workflow and organisation optimisation and all marketing and communication activities as well as daily routine.

-* Sigmund Freud Museum 2020 - 2017 - 2020:
+**Complete renovatíon and refurbishment of the Sigmund Freud Museum 2017 - 2020:

-** Renovation and Refurbishment project - responsible for project, including especially financial and organisaitonal aspects and coordination and control of construction work and companies.
+Responsible for project, including especially financial and organisaitonal aspects and coordination and control of construction work and companies.
 Including negotiations and contracting as well as communication with donors and supporters private and public.
 Volume: 4 million Euros.

-* General Management of the Sigmund Freud Museum

-** Including personnel (20 employees), budgeting, strategic descision making, workflow and organisation optimisation and all communication activities as well as daily routine.

-* #freud2020 fund raising campaign
+**#freud2020 fund raising campaign

-** Conception, set-up and follow-through of crowdfunding campaign https://freud.wemakeit.com - awarded with the Austrian Fundraising Award 2018
+Conception, set-up and follow-through of crowdfunding campaign https://freud.wemakeit.com - awarded with the Austrian Fundraising Award 2018

-* Fund raising online and offline, including Events in Vienna and New York City
+**Fund raising online and offline, including Events in Vienna and New York City

-* Planning and set-up of events, conferences, galas and congresses
+**Planning and set-up of events, conferences, galas and congresses

 ##  University of Applied Arts Vienna, Fachchochschule der Wirtschaftskammer Wien